mathisbot/opengl-fps/README.md

 <a name="usage"></a>

 Currenlty, the game features a fully functional first person camera.
-It can also poorly render colorful cubes, as faces are often drawn in a bad order.
+It can also read files to import and render a level.
+Move with HVBN (will be changed) and jump with Space.

 <p align="right">(<a href="#readme-top">Up</a>)</p>